MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-6/index.md

 - LED 2 - D6
 - LED 3 - D7

 When testing them out by redefining the LED variable in the code as each one, one at a time, I noticed that LED 2 did not work.
-It might be either a defective component or either one of the bit rougher looking solders.
+Initially I thought it might be either a defective component or either one of the bit rougher looking solders.
+I nevertheless wrote the below program with the assumption that all three LEDs would work, because I assumed that I could fix the board the next day.

 I modified the `hello_tarantino.ino` code into the one below by defining all of the LEDs and setting their states based on a switch statement that rotates the lit LED by incrementing the `int targetLED` variable and taking its modulo 3 to create the three cases every time the button is pressed.